glassdfir/glassdfir.github.io/ADFIRWMC/Whole Course.md

 #### Tools I use for Remote File Acquisition

-Here is a list of tables
+Here is a list of tables in

 |Tool|Pros  | Cons|
 |--|--|--|
 |  |  |  |

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTUyODM4NTc5NF19
+eyJoaXN0b3J5IjpbMTAxMzg5MzU0M119
 -->